ATOMNFT/CYD-ESP32Marauder/BLE Swiftpair Fix/README.md

 **Below are the necessary edits to make in WifiScan.cpp file for ble spam attacks to<br>
-not crash out on the CYD or Cheap Yellow Display.**
+not crash out on the CYD, also known as (Cheap Yellow Display).**

+<b>These edits seem to have solved the crashes in ble attacks on the CYD.
+Delays were added as it seemed the memory was being affected by not having proper delays for this device's memory bank.</b>

 ## Non edited code.